-As confronting as the abuse may be, it’s important to collect evidence of it in case you need to report it to the social media platform, or to eSafety or the police.
+As confronting as the abuse may be, it’s important to collect evidence of it in case you need to report it to the platform, or to eSafety or the police.
 Follow eSafety’s advice on how to collect evidence, then put it in a file so you don’t keep seeing it.
 You can delete the file at any time if you decide not to report the harmful content.

 Report harmful content

 If the harmful content is serious enough to meet the legal definition of adult cyber abuse, and the service or platform does not help, you can report it to eSafety using our online form and we will help to have it removed.

 You can also report the abuse to the police.
 This is very important if someone is threatening you or your family or friends.
 Find out more about getting police and legal help.